Exclusive – Cruella director says Disney prequel is "like Joker, The Devil Wears Prada and Ocean's 11 all tied up together"

 "Just, am I going to go and spend money on a Saturday night and go and watch it?"

-Cruella is released in cinemas and on Disney+ premier Access on 28th May 2021.
+Cruella is available to own on Blu-ray and DVD from August 17th.
 Looking for something else to watch?
 Check out our TV Guide, or out our list of the best movies on Disney Plus and best shows on Disney Plus.
 Visit our Movies hub for all the latest news.
 You can sign up to Disney+ now for £79.90 for a year or £7.99 a month.